Every Empowering Quote Alexandria Ocasio-Cortez Has Ever Said

 Jun 27, 2018

-Finally!
-Congress is on its way to being a little less male and a little less pale.
+Alexandria Ocasio-Cortez calls it like she sees it— which is why she is on her way to making Congress a little less male and a little less pale.

 In a stellar and stunning upset, Ocasio-Cortez beat out incumbent Rep. Joe Crowley to win the Democratic primary in New York's 14th District.
 It had been 14 years since political powerhouse Crowley—who served as one of the highest-ranking Democrats in the House of Representatives behind House Minority leader Nancy Pelosi—has even had to face off against an opponent for his seat in the primaries.

 That didn't stop Ocasio-Cortez, who was working as a bartender and waiting tables when she began her powerful grassroots movement campaign just two years ago.
 (Nor did the fact that Rep. Crowley had raised $1.5 million from super PACs compared to Ocasio-Cortez's $300,709 she raised from small donors.)